Students at MIT campus

 A Program Built Over a Decade

-In 2015, teacher Apple Li came to the United States to further her education and made a promise: to create the best and most suitable summer program for Chinese students.
-What began as a small seed has grown, year by year, into what TEC is today.
+Everything stems from a promise.
+In 2015, Apple Li came to the United States to further her education and made a promise to her students: to create the best and most suitable summer program for Chinese students.
+She planted this seed in Boston — the "smartest city" in America — nourishing it with years of front-line teaching experience from educators in both China and the United States, supported by education experts and dedicated parents.

 Confidence comes from effort.
 Effort comes from action — not daydreams.